Megalo-maniaC/learning-git/README.md

 # learning-git
-This is not a project.
+This is not a project. <br>
+This is for learning purpose only not an project